stanwood/handbook/README.md

 or:
 5. *Sending:*
 Activate `Log` and `Track` in the compose-view when **sending** Mails.
 If it's a known contact with GDPR consent, Hubspot will add the log to the contact.
-If have no Chrome, use `4628060@bcc.hubspot.com`
+If you no not use chrome, use `4628060@bcc.hubspot.com`
 6. *Receiving client communication:*
 If the client did not cc is to our sales address, the mail will not get logged.
-(WIP for autotracking with inbox connection) Forward the mail **before** replying to `4628060@forward.hubspot.com`
+Forward the mail **before** replying to `4628060@forward.hubspot.com`

 ## Jira

+**Note:**
+We experiment with gitlab at the moment for a complete replacement for jira.

 ### Background
 We use Jira as our central tool for organising our development process around tickets.